-Impairment of intangible assets increased ¥96.2 billion to ¥118.1 billion.
-This was primarily attributable to ¥116.1 billion of impairment losses on system integration-related assets of Mitsubishi UFJ NICOS as we fundamentally revised our system integration plan, comprehensively taking into account the scale of, the complexity of, and the degree of difficulty in, developing the system and responding to rapid changes in payments market in an appropriate manner.
-For further discussion of impairment on intangible assets, see Note 6 to our audited consolidated financial statements included elsewhere in this Annual Report.
-See also "Item 3.D.
-Key Information-Risk Factors-Risks Related to Our Business-Our operations are highly dependent on our information, communications and transaction management systems and are subject to an increasing risk of cyber-attacks and other information security threats and to changes in the business and regulatory environment."
+Impairment of intangible assets decreased ¥114.4 billion to ¥3.7 billion.
+This was primarily attributable to ¥116.1 billion of impairment losses on system integration-related assets of Mitsubishi UFJ NICOS recorded in the previous fiscal year, as we fundamentally revised our system integration plan, comprehensively taking into account the scale of, the complexity of, and the degree of difficulty in, developing the system and responding to rapid changes in payments market in an appropriate manner.